 A supportive working environment can be the key to loving your job.
 Getting to know your colleagues and grabbing lunch or a quick tea break once a day goes a long way.
 Grasping the personality of someone can often be a driver to understanding their working habits and how best to communicate with one another.

 Smartphones can make working life so much easier.
-However, they can also essentially facilitate never ending work loads with calls, texts with emails coming through constantly.
+However, they can also essentially facilitate never-ending workloads with calls, texts with emails coming through constantly.
 An idea could be to find your most efficient hour of the day and mute all lines of communication, focusing solely on one single project/task during this time.
-This way you are able to feel a sense of accomplishment and reduce your work load each day, even on those cluttered and busy days of the week, leading to a greater sense of positivity when you leave work.
+This way you are able to feel a sense of accomplishment and reduce your workload each day, even on those cluttered and busy days of the week, leading to a greater sense of positivity when you leave work.

 We know work can be stressful at times as there are elements to every job that people dislike.
 This could be repetitive tasks that are necessary and important, yet mundane.
 On the other hand, this could be extremely difficult work that takes time and the majority of your focus.
-This Valentine’s Day try to embrace the difficult parts of your job; undertaking work that you dislike and focusing a great deal of your time and effort on completing this task gets it delivered quicker and will boost your self-esteem.
+This Valentine’s Day tries to embrace the difficult parts of your job; undertaking work that you dislike and focusing a great deal of your time and effort on completing this task gets it delivered quickly and will boost your self-esteem.

 When finding a role that is a great fit for you, half the battle is, like any good relationship, find the right balance.
 Perhaps this means making the decision to change jobs to find what works for you.
 Researching into a company, their career development opportunities, incentives, culture, etc. will help you make an informed decision.

 Hamlyn Williams works with some of the best clients across regulated industries, globally.
 Why not check out the specialisms we work within here.
 If you are interested in applying for one of our roles, you can take a look through our current vacancies.
 Otherwise, please either call 0203 675 2920 or email an up-to-date copy of your CV to email@example.com.